Big-game Brooks: Koepka has 4 wins on tour, 3 majors

 At least in name.

 U.S. captain Jim Furyk already had picked Woods and Steve Stricker as his vice captains in late February.
-Since then, Wood has moved up to No. 11 in the standings and appears certain to be a pick.
-Woods has said he would like to do both, though Furyk said if Woods is a captain’s pick, then he will take another vice captain.
+Since then, Woods has moved up to No. 11 in the standings and appears certain to be a pick.
+Woods has said he would like to do both, though Furyk said if Woods is a captain’s pick, then he will take another assistant captain.

 “I want to make sure I have five vice captains there,” Furyk said.
 “That’s what we’re allowed, and I see a lot of value in having all five there.”